 - DO NOT SIMPLY READ THE BULLET POINTS ON YOUR SLIDE SHOW TO THE AUDIENCE!
 We can already read your bullet points.
 Your job is to fill in extra details and information that pertains to the basic outline presented on the slide!
 If you DO simply read your bullet points, Mr. B. will stop you immediately and you will fail your PRESENTATION.

 - Your last SLIDE will simply read: QUESTIONS?
 Be prepared to answer questions regarding your topic as you present and as you complete your presentation.
 All students MUST ask at least ONE question regarding the presentations of other students.
 This will be incorporated into your PARTICIPATION grade (see below).

-- Your slideshow should be around THREE MINUTES in length.
-If you are still talking at the 5 minute mark, Mr. B. will stop your presentation.
+- Your slideshow should be around SIX TO EIGHT MINUTES in length.
+If you are still talking at the 9 minute mark, Mr. B. will stop your presentation.
 TIME YOURSELF DELIVERING YOUR MATERIAL!

 PRESENTATION OF PROJECT: Make sure that you share your slide show with Mr. B. As you present, another student from the class will change the slides for you.

 SAVING YOUR PRESENTATION: Save your slide show to your FRESHMAN_TECH Folder and call it FAVORITE_THING_PRESENTATION.
 I cannot grade your work if it is not saved to the proper folder!

 GRADING: This project will be worth a total of 250 points.
 100 points for properly formatted SLIDES with logical, ordered information, 100 points for your PRESENTATION of your material to the class.
 There will also be a 50 point score for PARTICIPATION: Being a good audience member, asking questions of other speakers, etc..